-In 2018 the first part of the competition will be a circuit of 30 flash problems.
-All these problems were split between the main 'circuit area' of The Climbing Works & the competition wall.
-The circuit is the more informal part of the weekend with the scores being predominantly self marked with the circuit starting off easy (Font 5+/6a) and getting very hard toward the end.
+In 2019 the first part of the competition will be a circuit of 30 flash problems.
+All these problems will be split between the main 'circuit area' of The Climbing Works, the Rab Competition Wall & Unit E. The circuit is the more informal part of the weekend with the scores being predominantly self marked with the circuit starting off easy (Font 5+/6a) and getting very hard at the upper end.

-This part of the day also includes a Team competition (4 people which are mixed gender) with the highest team score winning £1000!
+This part of the day also includes a Team competition (4 people of mixed gender) with the highest team score winning £1000!
 You don't have to be part of a team but it makes it a more fun day climbing with your friends.

 The highest individual scores from the circuit part of the competition qualified for an on-sight semi final and final on the Competition Wall.

-The Semi-Finals will take place on Sunday 11th March 2018 and take part on the Competition Wall with the top 20 men & top 20 women challenging themselves on 4 set problems.
+The Semi-Finals will take place on Sunday 3rd March 2019 and take part on the Rab Competition Wall with the top 20 men & top 20 women challenging themselves on 4 set problems.
 These problems will be judged independently.
 The 6 highest female & male scores will progress to the finals.

-Junior category is U18 (minimum 14 years old on 10/03/2018).
+Junior category is U18 (minimum 14 years old on 02/03/2019).
 N.B.
 Please note there will be NO specially set problems for children.
 They will compete on the qualifying circuit as set for adults.
-Junior ranking is determined by the qualification results, as there are no Junior Semis or Finals, though they can qualify for the main Semis & Finals if they score highly enough.
+Junior ranking is determined by the qualification results, as there are no Junior Semis or Finals, though they can qualify for the Female & Male Open Semis & Finals if they score highly enough.
 Although the competition is a fun day, it is set for adults so please be aware of this if bringing your child along.

 Teams consist of 4 climbers which must be mixed.
 The Team prize is based on the scores from the qualification round.

-Register, turn up and pay the normal Climbing Works entry fee, get your score sheet and off you go.
+Register, turn up, get your score sheet and off you go.

 International licenses are NOT required for the CWIF.